Ticker

 A regular walk of even 20 minutes twice a day would help.
 Aerobic exercises, jogging, running, dancing, swimming, etc., can also be considered if feasible.

-Exercise lessens the time taken for the stool to pass through the large intestine due to the massaging and relaxing of its muscles, and this lessens the amount of water absorbed by the body from the stool, enabling the stools to maintain soft and to pass through easily.
+Exercise decreases the time taken for the stool to pass through the large intestine due to the massaging and relaxing of its muscles, and thus decreases the amount of water absorbed by the body from the stool, helping the stools to remain softer and easier to pass.

 Deep squat, forward lunges, and some pelvic floor exercises also help in easing the symptoms of constipation.